CopernicaMarketingSoftware/REACT-CPP/README.md

     // create a thread loop
     React::MainLoop loop;

-    // install an callback that can be called by a worker thread.
+    // install a callback that can be called by a worker thread.
     // the returned synchronizer object is of type std::shared_ptr<Synchronizer>,
     // and contains a thread safe object that can be accessed from other threads
     // to notify us